mebubo/mebubo.github.io/_posts/2012-05-19-bluetooth-tethering-blues-tools-cyanogenmod.md

 ---
 layout: post
-title: Bluetooth tethering with blues-utils and Cyanogenmod
+title: Bluetooth tethering with blues-tools and Cyanogenmod
 ---

 I have to admit that I kind of like Bluetooth technology.
 It